How to prove a genuine relationship

 Not sure what you need?

 Try one of these questions.
-Get personalised legal guidance for your situation.
+Get personalised legal answers for your situation.

 Need help proving a genuine relationship in Australia?